mongodb/docs/source/includes/currentOp-output-example.rst

         name: Sharded Cluster (mongos)
         content: |

-            The following is a prototype of the :dbcommand:`currentOp` output when run on a :binary:`~bin.mongos` of a sharded
+            The following is an example of the :dbcommand:`currentOp` output when run on a :binary:`~bin.mongos` of a sharded cluster (Fields may vary depending on the operation being reported):
-            cluster:

             .. versionchanged:: 4.2